Trip Preparations FAQ

 You will need to use a stove, fires are not permitted along the Larapinta Trail.
 We stock plenty of stove options plus fuel including: butane canisters (screw on style; 100g, 220g, 440g), shellite (1L bottles) & methylated spirits (1L bottles).
 We keep plenty of fuel in stock, however if you require a significant quantity (12+ units) it can be worth making your purchase online so that we can set them aside for you.
 You may also like to check our business hours to ensure we will be open when you arrive for collection.
 There are companies that can assist with fuel and food drops – see our notes below on food drops and transfers.

-We stock one of the most expansive selections of freeze dried meals in the country – better than most city stores and competitively priced too.
-We sell Backcountry Cuisine, Outdoor Gourmet, & Campers Pantry brands which come in 1 serve, 2 serve and 5 serve meals, desserts & condiments.
-We also sell a large range of energy gels and bars, beef jerky & more.
+We stock a comprehensive range of freeze dried meals by Backcountry Cuisine & Outdoor Gourmet.
+We stock 1 serve, 2 serve and 5 serve meals, desserts & condiments.
+We also sell a large range of energy gels and bars & more.
 Freeze dried meals are a simple & convenient means to keep pack weight down without sacrificing nutritional and energy intake & also save many hours in the kitchen slaving over the dehydrater.
 We also sell individually packaged freeze dried vegetables so you can enhance and create your own meals.
 If you would like to put in a large food order (15+ meals) it can be worth making your purchase online so that we can set them aside for you.
 You may also like to check our business hours to ensure we will be open when you arrive for collection.
 There are companies that can assist with fuel and food drops – see our notes below on food drops and transfers.

 In terms of regular, non-hiking specific food products there are two large supermarkets in town; Coles and Woolworths as well as a very good organic and specialty foods supermarket; Afghan Traders.